- 2foodtrippers Hanoi Food Guide

 Buon Quon ba Hoanh is located at 66 Tô Hiến Thành, Bùi Thị Xuân, Hoàn Kiếm, Hà Nội, Vietnam.

 Che (Sweet Dessert Soup)

 Drinks are a very important part of life in Hanoi since it’s important to stay hydrated in the hot climate.
-While in Hanoi, our drinks of choice skewed toward the local beer (Bia Ha Noi) and an old stand-by (Coca Cola).
-Sometimes, though, we wanted something different to drink.
+Our drinks of choice skewed toward the local Hanoi beer (Bia Ha Noi) and an old standby (Coca Cola).
+Sometimes, though, we wanted something different to drink in Hanoi.
 When we did, here’s what we drank.

 Tra Sua (Milk Tea)